jamesmh/coravel/README.md

         // This is where you can configure this mail for easy reusability! public override void Build()
         {
-            // The UserModel public property "Email" is auto-bound (and optionally a "Name" prop too) this.To(this._user)
+            // The UserModel public property "Email" is auto-bound
+            // (and optionally a "Name" property also) this.To(this._user)
                 .From("from@test.com")
                 .View("~/Views/Mail/NewUser.cshtml", this._user);

-            // View() will render the specified view, passing in your instance of
-            // UserModel just like calling View() from an mvc controller!
+            // View() is similar to calling View() from a controller.
         }
     }
 }